-- 1. "Victim" refers to an individual directly victimized by the offense.
-This term does not include an organization, agency, or the government itself. - 2.
+- 1. This guideline applies when specified individuals are victims of the offense.
+This guideline does not apply when the only victim is an organization, agency, or the government. - 2.
 Certain high-level officials, e.g., the President and Vice President, are not expressly covered by this section.
 The court should make an upward departure of at least three levels in those unusual cases in which such persons are victims.